 Cabs can be organised for a pick up and drop for this train too.

 The nearest airport to Sonapani is Pantnagar.
-Alliance airways operates 1 flight 4 days a week between Delhi and Pantnagar.
-The flights operate Fiday.
-Saturday, Tuesday & Wednesday.
+Alliance Airways operates 1 flight 4 days a week between Delhi and Pantnagar.
+The flights operate on Saturday, Sunday, Wednesday & Friday *

 Flight duration: 1 hour.

-The drive from Pantnagar to Soanpani takes about 3.5 hours (95 KM)
+The drive from Pantnagar to Sonapani takes about 3.5 hours (95 KM)

 From Delhi the driving distance to Sonapani is of about 350 KM and takes anything between 8 to 10 hours.
 An early start from Delhi is highly recommended.
 It will help you beat the Noida/Ghaziabad rush hour traffic.

 NH 24 has been four laned till Rampur.

 The route is: Hapur- Gajraula- Moradabad-Rampur-Bilaspur-Rudrapur-Haldwani-Kathgodam-Bhimtal-Bhowali-Malla Ramgarh-Talla Ramgarh-Nathuakhan-Satkhol Ashram-Sonapani.